 Hofstra University’s Center for STEM Research in conjunction with Brookhaven National Laboratory (BNL), The CUNY Graduate Center’s Center for Advanced Study in Education (CASE), and 25 Boys & Girls Clubs joined together to introduce middle school age youth to innovative and engaging blended STEM based engineering challenges through activities that include both on-line and hands-on components.
 The youth, many from groups underrepresented in STEM areas, are provided with opportunities to experience engineering design as they develop engineering thinking, new STEM competencies, STEM career awareness, and an appreciation for the civic value of STEM knowledge.
 An outcome of this project will be that BGCs throughout the US will have new tools for engaging their youth in STEM.
 The evaluation and research is studying how such a blended learning environment that is created for informal STEM can be used, particularly in an environment where facilitator (BGC staff) turnover is great and youth often have an option of “dropping in or out.”

 WGG addresses a well-documented need to engage under-represented middle school youth, particularly females, in STEM.
 The benefits of increased STEM engagement include enhanced mastery and application of STEM concepts both in middle school and beyond, greater interest in pursuing advanced study in STEM areas and ultimately a better STEM prepared workforce.
-This project is also help middle school youth young people develop competences in the day-to-day application of STEM knowledge and thinking, as well as an increased awareness of the civic and social relevance of STEM.
+This project will also help middle school youth develop competences in the day-to-day application of STEM knowledge and thinking, as well as an increased awareness of the civic and social relevance of STEM.

 WGG is delivered through the WISEngineering environment; an innovative, open source, on-line learning environment that connects virtual design and physical modeling while also facilitating collaboration and community connections.
 This infrastructure is able to capture both individual and group interactions within design projects and allows for youth to record and share their design work, and thereby creates a much-needed and unique solution for informal learning and related research.
-Youth begin their design experience by completing virtual mini-challenges (KSBs) that scaffold the learning needed to complete the physical design challenges.
+Youth begin their design experience by completing virtual mini-challenges (Knowledge & Skill Builders) that scaffold the learning needed to complete the physical design challenges.
 Pictures, videos and multimedia links help youth develop their designs, gain an appreciation of the design challenge’s social relevance and increase youth an awareness of STEM related careers.
 The hands-on building and testing of the design challenge that follows the virtual activities is seamlessly connected with the computer-based work as youth virtually record and reflect upon their physical design work, uploading pictures and/or drawings of their designs.
 The Design Wall, a FacebookTM like sharing feature allows youth to share aspects of their design solutions and thereby facilitates collaborations.
 The threaded posting within the Design Wall provide a valuable tool for researchers to help understand youth development of engineering thinking skills.
 The on-line Design Journal and Portfolio also provide an ongoing record of youth work in WISEngineering.

 WGG is supported by National Science Foundation award DRL 1422436.